iorchard/burrito_docs/source/install/install.rst

 Networks
 -----------

-The standard number of networks for burrito is 5.
+These are the standard networks for burrito.

 * service network: Public service network (e.g. 192.168.20.0/24)
 * management network: Management and internal network (e.g. 192.168.21.0/24)